Rakaposhi-PK/Rakaposhi/documentation/branch-conventions.md

 ### Example: dev-mazk-continuous-integration

 The following are user intials conventions.<br/>
-Let's suppose, **Maaz Khan**, taking first and last letter from first name and the first letter from last name.
+Let's suppose, **Maaz Khan**, taking first and last character from first name and the first character from last name.

 ## Active Users
 |	     USER		 | INITIALS |